frankwxu/digital-forensics-lab/README.md

 ### Email Harassment
 =========

 The case study is to investigate the harassment email sent by a student to a faculty member.
-The case is hosted by https://digitalcorpora.org/.
+The case is hosted by digitalcorpora.org.
 You can access the [senario description](https://digitalcorpora.org/corpora/scenarios/nitroba-university-harassment-scenario) and [network traffic](http://downloads.digitalcorpora.org/corpora/scenarios/2008-nitroba/nitroba.pcap) from their website.
-The repository only provide lab instructions.
+The repository only provides lab instructions.

 Topics Covered